Mintbase/mintbase-js/packages/sdk/README.md

 The easiest way to call mintbase token and market contracts are with the convenience methods.

-Details such as the method name, arguments **will be supplied for you**.
+Details such as the method name, arguments, gas supplied, deposits and some other less than convenient aspects of blockchain development **will be abstracted away for you**, or at least well documented in each example.

 {% hint style="warning" %}
 This is a work in progress, please reach out to us on [Telegram](https://t.me/mintdev) for support.